- Licensing Services

 - How to apply for an out-of-state non-retail liquor license

-- Application for Class 12 Permit for Alcohol Tasting by Persons at least 18 Years of Age new
+- Application for Class 15 Permit for Alcohol Tasting by Persons at least 18 Years of Age

 A Business License Application

-- A Liquor Control Board Addendum-Retail if you are applying for a retail license (grocery store, motel, restaurant, snack bar, sports/entertainment facility, tavern, etc.)
+- A Liquor and Cannabis Board Addendum-Retail if you are applying for a retail license (grocery store, motel, restaurant, snack bar, sports/entertainment facility, tavern, etc.)

-A Liquor Control Board Addendum-Non-retail if you are applying for a non-retail license (microbrewery, domestic brewery or winery, beer or wine distributor, beer or wine importer, wine grower, etc.)
+A Liquor and Cannabis Board Addendum-Non-retail if you are applying for a non-retail license (microbrewery, domestic brewery or winery, beer or wine distributor, beer or wine importer, wine grower, etc.)

 An Alcohol Dealer Registration